gabor-trainer/devops-engineer-gitlab-2025-oct-13/labs/day-2/02 Dockerfile Fundamentals (Local).md

     ```
     And for the second command:
     ```
-    Hello, Gabor from inside a Docker container!
+    Hello, <yourname> from inside a Docker container!
     ```
     The `--rm` flag automatically cleans up and removes the container after it exits, which is a good practice for simple, one-off tasks.